Specialism

 What are the prospects for Green Belt land?

-If the planning reforms proposed in the draft NPPF go ahead, the future for the Green Belt will look very different, but not unrecognisably so.
+With a new NPPF locked in, the future for the Green Belt is going to look very different, but not unrecognisably so.

 As touched on earlier, the Green Belt policy has endured for a long time, largely due to the public’s misunderstanding of its true purpose as a tool for mitigating urban sprawl, rather than for environmental protection.
 Therefore, any change when it comes to building in the Green Belt will feel significant.